krook/dw-openwhisk-demo-2/README.md

 5. Extracted info stored back to Cloudant

 ## JavaScript Action `process-check.js`
 This action is invoked by the `new-check-deposit` trigger, which fires when an image of a check is added to a Cloudant database (named `incoming-checks`).
-The action downloads the image, invokes the `parse-image.js` action to extract account information, resizes the image, then stores a copy back in another Cloudant database (named `processed-checks`) along with the account data.
+The action downloads the image, invokes the `parse-image.sh` action to extract account information, resizes the image, then stores a copy back in another Cloudant database (named `processed-checks`) along with the account data.

 ## Docker Action `parse-image.sh`
 This action is invoked by the `process-check.js` action above.
 The action downloads the original check image, parses it for account and routing number data, then returns that to the calling action which in turn stores it in the database.